Celine Van Gestel

-Celine Van Gestel (born 7 November 1997) is a Belgian volleyball player, playing as an outside-spiker.
+Celine Van Gestel (born 7 November 1997) is a Belgian former volleyball player, playing as an outside-spiker.

 She is part of the Belgium women's national volleyball team.
 She competed at the 2022 FIVB Volleyball Women's World Championship.

 She competed at the 2015 Women's European Volleyball Championship.
 On club level she played for Asterix Kieldrecht, Allianz MTV Stuttgart, and Il Bisonte Firenze.